-Chemical & Engineering News (C&EN), the weekly newsmagazine of the American Chemical Society, has unveiled its annual list of 10 chemistry start-ups to watch.
-Chosen by C&EN writers and editors, who have scoured the start-up landscape for standouts and reviewed readers’ nominations, these fledgling firms are being recognized for their world-changing chemistry innovations and efforts to bring them to market.
-This week’s C&EN cover story profiles these companies on the rise.
+Chemical & Engineering News (C&EN), the weekly newsmagazine of the American Chemical Society (ACS), has unveiled its annual list of 10 chemistry start-ups to watch.
+The companies were chosen from among hundreds of nominations submitted from readers and those compiled by the magazine’s writers and editors, who scoured the chemical, biotech and materials world for young companies with great promise.
+This week’s C&EN cover story profiles these companies and their potentially world-changing innovations.

 Note: ACS does not conduct research, but publishes and publicizes peer-reviewed scientific studies.

 Note: ACS does not conduct research but publishes and publicizes peer-reviewed scientific studies.